-Kidney Failure Risk Factor: Urine Albumin-to-Creatinine Ration (UACR)
+Kidney Failure Risk Factor: Urine Albumin-Creatinine Ratio (uACR)

-The urine albumin-to-creatinine ratio (UACR) shows whether you have albumin in your urine.
+The urine albumin-creatinine ratio (uACR) shows whether you have albumin in your urine.
 Albumin is a type of protein that's normally found in the blood.

 Your body needs protein.
 It's an important nutrient that helps build muscle, repair tissue, and fight infection.
 But it should be in your blood, not your urine.
 When you have albumin (protein) in your urine, it is called albuminuria or proteinuria.

 One of the main jobs of your kidneys is to filter your blood.
 Your kidneys keep important things your body needs inside your blood, like protein.
 They also remove things your body doesn't need, like wastes and extra water.

 If kidneys are healthy, they should let only very little protein go into your urine – or even none.
 But if your kidneys are damaged, protein can "leak" out of the kidneys into your urine.
 People with a high amount of albumin in their urine are at an increased risk of having chronic kidney disease progress to kidney failure.

 The uACR is a simple urine test that's part of a routine exam.
 Only a small amount of your urine is needed (about two tablespoons) to do the test.
 Your urine will be sent to a lab.
 Blood or protein in the urine may be a sign of kidney disease.

 What does the uACR test result mean?